orsolyalukacs/jspy-algorithms/leetcode/README.md

+## leetcode solutions
-## This is a folder for my solutions to leetcode contest challenges.
+This is a folder for my solutions to leetcode contest challenges.